Common Questions About Iron Water

 Is Water With a High Level of Iron Bad for You?

-Although water won’t necessarily damage your health, iron in your water will destroy property and make food and beverages taste funny.
+Although water won’t necessarily damage your health, iron in your well water system will destroy plumbing and appliances.
+It can also make food and beverages taste funny.

-Iron in well water will stain things it touches, and the higher the level of iron, the worse the stains will be.
-These can be fairly difficult or impossible to remove.
+Iron in well water will stain anything it touches, and the higher the level of iron, the greater the staining will be.
+It can be fairly difficult or impossible to remove iron stains from fixtures.

-When iron travels with water, it can end up settling on the things water touches.
-Typically this is water that contains ferric iron – the iron that is not dissolved in water.
-Over time this iron can accumulate and clog your dishwashers, washing machines, sprinklers, wells, water pumps, and other appliances and accessories.
+When iron travels with water, it can end up settling on anything water touches.
+Typically this is water that contains ferric iron – the iron sediment that is not dissolved in water.
+Over time this iron can accumulate and clog your plumbing, dishwashers, washing machines, sprinklers, wells, water pumps, and other appliances and accessories.
 The accumulation can damage your appliances, requiring expensive repairs and replacements.

-- Your water has a metallic taste or an unpleasant smell.
+- Your drinking water has a metallic taste or an unpleasant smell.

 - Your water appears to be discolored, either right when it comes out of the tap or after it sits for a few minutes.